Deceptive practices have become contagious in the deed solicitation business. Don’t let them take advantage of you!

 Local Records Office, working out of a P.O.
 Box address in Indianapolis currently markets their services in the form of a deed solicitation letter.
 They offer you a copy of your property deed for a fee of $99.00 per copy.
 They also state "PLEASE RESPOND BY" with a date listed, making it appear that you MUST respond or face a consequence.

 These "notices" that are mailed to the landowners of a given county are masked as governmental agency letters requiring them to pay a fee for legally required documents.

 If you have any doubts about a mailing offering a government-provided service, contact the entity directly to confirm the solicitation's legitimacy.
-If you have received a notice or paid for this service, you can file a complaint with the Attorney General's office by visiting Indiana Consumer or requesting a complaint form be mailed to you by calling 1-800-382-5516.
+If you have received a notice or paid for this service, you can file a complaint with the Attorney General’s Consumer Protection Office HERE.
+You can also request that a complaint form be mailed to you by calling 1-800-382-5516.